kodcapsule/NBA-Game-Day-Notification-System/README.md

 ## Project Services/Technology
 This project uses the following services
-- AWS Lambda:
+- AWS Lambda: Executes the backend logic to  retrive the data from the NBA API and publishing  notifications to the SNS topic.
-- Amazon SNS:
+- Amazon SNS: Sends notifications to subscribers via email or SMS.
-- Amazon EvenBridge:
+- Amazon EvenBridge: Schedules notifications at specified intervals to invoke the lambda function.
-- NBA APIs :
+- NBA APIs : Contains  real-time NBA game scores and updates.

 ## Project Prerequisites